dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/appendicies.md

 ## Common Rules {#sec:commonrules}

+But before we try to measure nullability understanding, we'll want to be more precise about exactly what we're measuring.
+To that end, we'll take the notion of different "rules" for nullability that we discuseed informally in the overview, and bring it into a formal typing system.
+We're not going to try to describe all the typing rules of python, so we'll restrict ourselves in a couple of ways.

+First, we'll reduce the number of python features that we handle by actually working in a subset of python.
+This means we can skip worrying about the semantics of complicated features, and just focus on the features necessary for understanding optionality in a semi-realistic setting.

+Second, we'll define all non-None values as converting to the boolean value True, instead of numbers converting to False when they are zero and strings converting to False when they are empty.
+This is a necessary practicality, because otherwise, the model could circumvent our type tests by doing bare ifs which work on both optional and non-optional types.
+But to prevent bare ifs from ever being the correct completion for a non-optional type, we'll design our tests so that there are never any values that would convert to False, namely the number zero and the empty string.

 $$\begin{aligned}
 \left[Program\right]  =& [\epsilon] {\huge|} \left[\begin{array}{l}Stmt\\Program\end{array}\right]\\
 [Stmt]       =& [Import] | [FnDef] | [Assn] | [ForLoop] | [If] | [Expr] \\